kovagi1lw/My-vibe-coding-project/02-validation/validation-brief.md

 _The result that would make you stop or pivot._

-If a guided headline + recommended action still bounces, the metric itself may not be the most relevant one, pivot.
+If a guided headline + action still bounces, the metric itself may be wrong, pivot.

 ## The three ingredients

 - **Real data (domain metrics):**
   - 60%, Bounce rate: sessions under 15s with no interaction.
-  - 12, Charts on the default landing view.
   - 6 clicks, To reach the most-requested metric.
   - 1.3, Avg. weekly sessions / active user.
+  - 12, Charts on the default landing view.
 - **User voice (verbatim quotes):**
+  - "I open it, see twelve charts, and have no idea which one I'm supposed to act on.
+So I close it.", Marketing manager
   - "The number I need is in there, but it takes six clicks and three filters to find it.", Growth analyst
   - "It tells me *what* happened but never *what to do about it*.
 I still export to a spreadsheet to think.", Product lead
-  - "I open it, see twelve charts, and have no idea which one I'm supposed to act on.
-So I close it.", Marketing manager
 - **Hypothesis (above):** ✓